collegaio/pdf-ingestion-research/README.md

 ## Getting Started

-First, install all the Python packages with PIP
+To get started, first install all the Python packages with PIP

 ```bash
 pip install -r requirements.txt